euroblaze/CRM2Project/spec.md

 ## 1. Introduction
 ### 1.1 Purpose
 This document describes the software requirements specifications for an Odoo-based solution designed to streamline the process of transferring customer requirements in photovoltaic installation companies from the sales stage to the project stage.
-The solution will use the free form builder module from the Odoo App Store and include built-in plausibility checks, communication between sales and project managers, and data consistency across modules.
+The solution will use the free Form Builder module from the Odoo App Store and include built-in plausibility checks, communication between sales and project managers, and data consistency across modules.

 ### 1.2 Scope
 The scope of this document is limited to the identification of required modules, features, and functionalities for the Odoo-based solution, applicable to Odoo version 15.